Learn something new every day

 More Info... by email

 Fluctuating blood pressure symptoms should not be ignored because an unstable blood pressure can cause serious damage to the body and mind.
 Symptoms of high blood pressure include headaches, confusion, and vision problems.
-Weakness, dizziness, or feeling faint are signs that the pressure has dropped below normal levels.
+Symptoms of low blood pressure are weakness, dizziness, and feeling faint.
 Blood pressure levels can be monitored at the doctor's office, at most pharmacies, as well as at home.
 Due to the fluctuating blood pressure levels throughout the day, the tests should be performed at the same time each day to get the best results.

 Blood pressure fluctuates in everyone throughout the day, depending on activity and health conditions.
 Though there are specific guidelines as to what is too high, the ideal blood pressure varies from person to person.
 Monitor your blood pressure for a while to get an average reading, and check with your doctor to see what is the best blood pressure reading for you.